syncfusion-content/wpf-docs/wpf/Calendar/Working-with-Calendar.md

 ## Custom UI for day name cell using style

-You can customize the apperance of day name cell by using the [DayNameCellsStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~DayNameCellsStyle.html) property.
+You can customize the appearance of day name cell by using the [DayNameCellsStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~DayNameCellsStyle.html) property.
 The `DataContext` of the `DayNameCellsStyle` is `DayNameCell`.

 {% tabs %}
 {% highlight XAML %}